 Milk, cheese and dairy products are good and essential for your bones, teeth and muscles.
 However, some farm foods are high in fat, and significantly saturated fat.
 So choose lesser-fat alternatives.

 Make sure you use food with less sugar in the dairy products.
-If you want to sweet up a daily ingredient, use some berries but not sugar.
-If you want an ingredient like soymilk, choose one that’s sugar-free and calcium-fortified.
+If you want to sweet up a daily ingredient, use some berries, but not sugar.
+If you want an ingredient like soymilk, choose one that has no sugar but calcium-fortified.

 Foods high in sugar, fat and salt

-As part of a healthy lifestyle, sugary food, like ice cream, should be avoided.
+As part of a healthy lifestyle, avoid sugary foods like ice cream.
 The less you consume such foods, the better it will help you.
 However, occasionally, you may indulge little bits of such foods.

-These kinds of foods like ice cream, butter, sugar-coated foods and drinks as well as biscuits, crisps and chocolates have more calories and raise sugar levels in the blood.
+These kinds of foods like ice cream, butter, sugar-coated foods and drinks and biscuits, crisps and chocolates have more calories and raise sugar levels in the blood.
 The best glass to depend on and use often is water.
 And avoid unnecessary alcohol consumption.
 They are not suitable for your heart.

 Fibre, as noted earlier, can help your bowels to stay healthy and make you feel full.
 This means you are not likely to need food unnecessary.
 If you are trying to lose weight, eating whole grain starchy foods like potatoes with their skins on would help you a lot.